neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

 ## Introduction

 I am Shrey, this summer I contributed to [datashuttle](https://datashuttle.neuroinformatics.dev/), a tool for the creation, validation and transfer of neuroscience project folders, as part of [Google Summer of Code](https://summerofcode.withgoogle.com/) 2025.
-I worked on adding Google Drive and AWS buckets as remote storage options to datashuttle.
+I worked on adding Google Drive and Amazon Web Services (AWS) buckets as remote storage options to datashuttle.

 **Mentors:** Joseph Ziminski, Niko Sirmpilatze, Adam Tyson